 Yes: configures alerting.
 In this case, you must also configure the alert threshold and alert notification settings.
 For more information, see the "Configure monitoring and alerting when you create a DTS task" section of the Configure monitoring and alerting topic.

-Optional.
-In the lower part of the page, click Next: Configure Database and Table Fields.
-In the dialog box that appears, specify Primary Key Column, Distribution Key, and Engine parameters for the tables that you want to synchronize.
+Optional: After you complete the preceding configurations, click Next: Configure Database and Table Fields to set the Primary Key Column, Distribution Key, and Engine for the tables that you want to synchronize in the destination.

-NoteThis step is available only if you select Schema Synchronization for the Synchronization Types parameter.
-You can set Definition Status to All and modify the database and table fields.
+NoteThis step is available only if you select Schema Synchronization for Synchronization Types when you configure the task objects.
+You can set Definition Status to All and then modify the settings.

 Save the task settings and run a precheck.